SmokinCaterpillar/blockfolio/README.md

 # blockfolio
-A simple Ipython Notebook to display your crypto asset networth
+A simple Ipython Notebook to display your crypto asset net worth